Combinatorial quantization of 4d 2-Chern-Simons theory II: Quantum invariants of higher ribbons in $D^4$: Stably equivalent -decorated 2-ribbons:

 \begin{lemma} All PL 2-ribbons involved in the following need not have boundary components. \begin{itemize} \item Let $P,P'$ be connected summable PL 2-ribbons with two summation collars given by framing-reversing homotopies $H,H': \ell_j^-\Rightarrow\ell_k'^+$, then a 0-2 handlebody move is equivalent to the PL isomorphism $H'\ast H^{-1}=\id_{\ell_j^-}$. \item Let $P_1,P_2,P_3$ be pairwise connected summable PL 2-ribbons, and let $H_{12},H_{23},H_{13}$ be the associated summation collars.
 Then a 2-3 handlebody move is equivalent to the PL isomorphism $H^{-1}_{13}\ast H_{23}\ast H_{12} = \id_{\ell_j^-}.$ \end{itemize} \end{lemma} \begin{proof} By $H_1^{-1}\ast H_2$, we mean the gluing $H_1^{\dagger_1}\cup_L H_2$ of the orientation-reversal of $H_1$ with $H_2$ along a PL homeomorphism of their boundaries $L=\ell^-\coprod \ell'^+$ .

 The statement follows directly from the geometry; see fig. \ref{fig:handlecollar}.
-Away from the boundary slices, the restriction of $H'\ast H^{-1}=\id$ to a neighborhood in the interior is exactly a 2-0 handlebody move.
+Away from (collars of) the boundary slices, the restriction of $H'\ast H^{-1}=\id$ to a neighbourhood in the interior is exactly a 2-0 handlebody move.
 Similarly, the equation $H^{-1}_{13}\ast H_{23}\ast H_{12} =\id$ gives rise to a 3-2 handlebody move. \end{proof}

 The invariance under stable equivalence then follows provided the connected summation on $\mathbb{G}$-decorated 2-ribbon graphs do not depend on the summation collar $H$ up to homotopy.
 In other words, we have the diagram